arenaxr/arena-py/tools/poster-session/README.md

   -c CONFIGFILE, --conf CONFIGFILE
                         The configuration file.
-Default is ./config.yaml -s SCENENAME          Scenename of the poster session (e.g. theme1, theme2)
+Default is ./config.yaml -s SCENENAME          Scenename of the poster session (e.g. theme1, theme2) --keep-pose, --no-keep-pose
+                        Keep position and rotation from other layout
 ```

 To pass arguments to the script, add the ARGS variable when invoking Make, e.g.: